Alfresco/docs-alfresco/enterprise-viewer/latest/config/overlay.md

 Properties:

-* id: unique identifier for this overlay
+* id: unique identifier for this overlay.

 Example: